X-VPN Review 2022

 X-VPN – haven’t heard of them?
 Well, I didn’t even know it existed before writing this review.
 However, its bold claims really pinched me to write a review about it.
 After all, it claims to offer both paid and free versions, 8,000+ servers, 256-bit encryption, decently fast speeds, and both Netflix and torrenting compatibility.

 In terms of performance, I found X-VPN to be rather good.
 At the time of writing this X-VPN review, I found it to offer a pretty stable connection.
 All of its apps worked great too, and I didn’t notice any crashing or lagging issues.
-However, it still feels underpowered when putting it next to some other VPNs like ExpressVPN.
+However, it still feels underpowered when putting it next to some other best VPNs.

 For instance, it used no standard protocols and didn’t manage to unblock Chinese sites like Bilibili really disappointed me.
 Also, X-VPN keeps some user logs and is relatively pricy than other VPNs, and I don’t think it offers the best value for money.
 So after weighing in all the pros and cons, I’ve given X-VPN a 3.2 stars rating in this review.